alvinlee518/llmchat/README_EN.md

 - **2024.11.15**: Official release of LLMChat and public repositories.
 - **2024.11.19**: Implementing a message queue based on Redis Stream, with asynchronous user processing of segments and embedding index functionality.
+- **2024.12.26**: Upgraded to Langchain 4j, introduced Langchain 4j-Community, updated dependencies for Qianfan, ZhipuAI, DashScope, and ChatGLM, and integrated the local model Xinference.
 ---

 ## Preview Screenshots